 Characteristics: High-yielding, tall, intensely resinous, red stems and stigmas, Indica- and Sativa types, CBD

 Grow Type: Outdoor, greenhouse, or indoor

 The Mazar-i-Sharif landrace originates in the Balkh region of northern Afghanistan, the historic heartland of Afghan cannabis culture.
-Balkh lies beyond the Hindu Kush in a region once known as Afghan Turkestan, which is part of the ancient Turkestani homeland of the world’s original hashish culture.
+Balkh lies beyond the Hindu Kush in a region once known as Afghan Turkestan, which is part of the ancient Central Asian homeland of the world’s original hashish culture.
 Northern Afghanistan continues to carry the legacy of historic centres of fine Turkestani resin such as Bukhara in neigbouring Uzbekistan.

-Afghan farmers harvest the Mazar-i-Sharif landrace strain in October to early December to produce the legendary ‘Shirak-i-Mazar’ (‘Milk of Mazar’) charas, arguably the finest oldschool hashish.
-Note that Afghans refer to hashish as ‘charas‘ or ‘garda’.
+Afghan farmers harvest the Mazar-i-Sharif landrace in October to early December to produce the legendary ‘Shirak-i-Mazar’ (‘Milk of Mazar’) charas, arguably the finest old-school hashish.
+Note that Afghans usually refer to hashish as ‘charas‘ or ‘garda’.

 NOTE: These seeds are the third generation of the original accession to have been produced outside Afghanistan through open pollination.

 12 seeds, 5 seeds